Future CCP Student & Families

 When your student accepts the rights and responsibilities of being a college student, your parental role will change, too.
 As the parent of an underage CCP student, you may have the heartfelt desire to continue advocating for your student.
 We respectfully share with you that our work is with the student and the high school guidance counselor.
 You can support your child by helping them navigate the college system, but cannot take on their responsibilities as you may have in middle or high school.
 Important differences include:

-- Per the U.S. Department of Education's Family Educational Rights and Privacy Act (FERPA), all students enrolled in a college or university, regardless of age, have the right to keep their information private.
+- Per the U.S. Department of Education's Family Educational Rights and Privacy Act (FERPA), all students enrolled in a college or university, regardless of age, have the right to keep their information private and, without authorization, the college is prohibited from releasing this information to anyone other than the student. .
 That means the college can only talk to the student about his/her personal and academic information.
 Click here for more information on FERPA.

 - Columbus State can share student information with the high school they are enrolled in.
 If the student is under 18, parents have the right to access any information held by the high school, including all information that is transferred from Columbus State to the high school.